KozakevichVitaliy/delete-suits-using--recursion/README.md

-# delete-suits-using-loops
+# delete-suits-using--recursion

-bad JS realization(never do that like it)
+Good JS realization

 click on any cell in table and you'll delete a joint group of suits elements